hestiaAI/hestialabs-experiences/manifests/README.md

     */
   "multiple": false,
   /**
-    * Reference to a preprocessor (see preprocessors.js)
+    * Reference to a preprocessor (optional, see preprocessors.js)
     * @type String
     */
   "preprocessor": "twitter"